 Career Technical Education

 This group monitors campus-wide issues related to Career Technical Education initiatives.
-It makes recommendations to the Executive Vice President.
+It makes recommendations to the Vice President of Academic Affairs.
 Recommendations from this group are related to:

 Provide labor market information and data resources to CTE faculty and administration